chimera-linux/cports/README.md

 Once a `bldroot-stage1` is available, this stage is built.
-It is built in exactly the same way as stage 1, except it will create a `bldroot` and its repository will be stored in `hostdir/binpkgs`.
+It is built in exactly the same way as stage 1, except it will create a `bldroot` and its repository will be stored in `packages` by default.

 After the whole process is done, you will have three build roots, as well as three repositories.
 You can discard the first two stages if you want.
 They are kept around for reference.

-Keep in mind that the build root as well as `hostdir` path/name may change based on the configuration file and command line options you pass.
-The `-stage0` and `-stage1` suffixes are appended universally though.
+Keep in mind that the build root and other paths and names may change based on the configuration file and command line options you pass.
+The `-stage0` as well as `-stage1` suffixes are appended universally though.

 #### Bootstrapping on an incompatible host